cmsc-vcu/cmsc508-fa2023-prj-mariokart_group47/README.md

 ## Important Files

 The repository will have the following folders:
-- reports - To hold all of the deliverable reports.
-This will usually contain a qmd and html file
+- reports - This contains the files/htmls for deliverable 4 and deliverable 7
-- src - To hold the source code
+- src - This holds the DDL and DML files as well as the API server files

 ## Video URL's